-The Company is carrying out an extensive diamond drilling program targeting ore lodes to be developed in the first two or three years of mining.
-Infill and extensional holes have been drilled or planned to be drilled on lodes adjacent to the existing portal, and which can easily be accessed from that portal.
+The Company has carried out an extensive diamond drilling program targeting ore lodes to be developed in the first two or three years of mining.
+Infill and extensional holes have been drilled on lodes adjacent to the existing portal, and which can easily be accessed from that portal.